glennbroadway/glennbroadway.GitHub.io/_posts/2017-03-16-A-Heartwarming-Tale.md

 ---
+layout: post
 title: "A Heartwarming Tale Of Digital Literacy And Resilience"
 date: 2017-03-16 11:30:00
-featured_image:
+image: '/images/heartwarming-thumbnail.jpg'
-excerpt: A 10 year old intent on getting his PC build working proves the internet is a force for good (sometimes).
+description: A 10 year old intent on getting his PC build working proves the internet is a force for good (sometimes).
+tags: [thoughts]
 ---

 Last night [a thread appeared on the ‘buildapc’ section of Reddit](https://np.reddit.com/r/buildapc/comments/5zjt8e/first_time_build_will_not_power_up/) that, to me, perfectly encapsulates how technology is completely embedded in the lives of young people.
 The first message was posted by Colby, aged 10, who was having trouble building his new PC.